kyma-project/kyma/docs/01-overview/main-areas/service-mesh/smsh-02-default-istio-setup-in-kyma.md

 - The `istio-sidecar-injector` Mutating Webhook Configuration is patched to exclude Gardener resources in the `kube-system` Namespace and the timeout is set to 10 seconds.
 - The use of HTTP 1.0 is enabled in the outbound HTTP listeners by `PILOT_HTTP10` flag set in Istiod component environment variables.
 - IstioOperator configuration file is modified.
 [Change Kyma settings](../../../04-operation-guides/operations/03-change-kyma-config-values.md) to customize the configuration.
+- Forwarding X-Forwarded-Client-Cert header is enabled by `APPEND_FORWARD` setting.
+This means that when the client connection is mTLS, the client certificate information will be added to the request’s XFCC header.
+[Istio Gateway settings](https://istio.io/latest/docs/ops/configuration/traffic-management/network-topologies/#configuring-x-forwarded-client-cert-headers)